ccbrown/needy/needs-file.md

 * `checksum` - If a download is given, you must provide a checksum to verify the download.
 This can currently be an MD5 or SHA1 hash.
 * `directory` - The location on disk to use for the library.
 This has applications when using dependencies that you're also developing, but should otherwise be avoided.
 * `dependencies` - A list of library dependencies.
 Libraries listed here will always be built before this one.
+* `build-directory-suffix` - A suffix to apply to the build directory.
+For example, if you have debug and release variants, you may wish to build them in differently locations, so both can be present simultaneously.
 * `project` - A dictionary of project configuration parameters.

 ### Project